Machine processing methods increase occupational health and safety on a network operator’s construction sites

 Positive

-+ No need for support personnel to remain in the danger zone during the work process
++ No need for auxiliary personnel to remain in the danger zone during the work process

 + High working accuracy